evandeist/evandeist.github.io/docs/_projects/project_labyrinth.md

 ---

-A digital marble labyrinth on a 64x64 LED board!
+A digital marble labyrinth on a 64x64 LED matrix.
 As with a regular labyrinth, just tilt the board to roll the marble toward the goal.

 This arduino project uses a 6-axis IMU (Interial Measurement Unit) to detect tilt.
-The greatest challenge was acheiving natrual motion on such a limited display.
+The greatest challenge was acheiving natural motion on such a limited display.
 It took a lot of optimizations to get it running smoothly.